Introduction

 Lesson Plans

-3. Is Democracy at Risk?
+- Is Democracy at Risk?
 A Lesson Plan for U.S. and Global History Classes: The New York Times has put together a lesson plan to teach history classes about the concept of democracy.
-This lesson includes a warm-up on defining democracy and four activities that focus on questioning the strength of democracy, examining anti-democratic forces in Venezuela, Turkey, and Hungary, identifying essential elements in a democracy, and assessing the state of democracy in the U.S. and around the world.
+This lesson includes a warm-up on defining democracy and four activities that focus on questioning the strength of democracy, examining anti-democratic forces in different countries, identifying essential elements in a democracy, and assessing the state of democracy around the world.
 Additionally, there is a wrap-up on finding the “I” and “we” in democracy along with a list of additional resources which will come in handy!

 Articles

-1. Teaching Democracy by Doing It!: ASCD provides educators with an article on how to teach students about democracy.
+- Teaching Democracy by Doing It!: ASCD provides educators with an article on how to teach students about democracy.
 The author analyzes the approaches of keeping conflict out of education and building conflict into education before coming to the conclusion that using conflict as an opportunity for learning is the best approach.
-Examples are provided to support this argument!
-For educators who want to learn more about why they should be teaching about controversial matters in the classroom, including the differences in democratic communities, this article will prove to be extremely useful!
+Examples are provided to support this argument.
+This older article still holds up with basic principles to teach democracy.
+For educators who want to learn more about why they should be teaching about controversial matters in the classroom, including the differences in democratic communities, this article will prove to be extremely useful.!

 Informational Sites